-Like I said, as of November 1st, you’ll no longer have to prove residency.
-It is my understanding that you will have to have an Oklahoma driver’s license though.
+Like we mentioned, as of November 1st, you’ll no longer have to prove residency.
+It is our understanding that you will have to have an Oklahoma driver’s license though.
 So, you might start making plans for that.
-I am trying to verify that, but it is my understanding.
+We are trying to verify that, but it is our understanding.

 As of November 1st, you will no longer be required to prove two years residency for the transportation agent’s license only.
 That’s the agent license.
 The price will be reduced to $25 instead of the $100 it currently is.
 It’ll be $25 plus a convenience fee.